chestercodes/chester.codes/content/posts/029-2020-01-10-project-analysis-neo4j/post.md

 ### Loading data into neo4j

 The console app will parse all of the project files in a directory and output the nodes and relationships into .csv files which can be loaded into neo4j and queried.
 Neo4j is easily run in a docker container and the .csv files can be added to a mounted `import` folder where they will be available to import at the url `file:///<filename>`.
+An example of using `docker-compose` to run this setup can be seen in the [repository](https://github.com/chestercodes/dependency-visualiser/blob/master/src/Visual/docker-compose.yml).
+With the container running queries can be run by navigating to `http://localhost:7474` and connecting the web ui to the database.

 The `projects.csv` file can import nodes with the label `Project` and properties `name`, `deployed` and `platform` with the query: